top of page

 3. Understand your budget based on Spokane’s current housing data

-4. Shop for homes—inventory is up 36.5% year-over-year, giving buyers more options
+4. Shop for homes —i nventory is up 24.3% year-over-year and 14.5% month-over-month, giving buyers more options than during peak competition.

-5. Submit offers wisely—homes are selling for 96% of their list price, so strategic negotiation matters
+5. Submit offers wisely — homes are still selling for about 98% of original list price, meaning negotiation exists, but strong homes remain competitive.

 6. Close and move in!